sdss/mangadap/docs/gettingstarted.rst

     hdu = fits.open('mangadap-7495-12704-MAPS-SPX-MILESHC-MASTARHC.fits.gz')
     emlc = channel_dictionary(hdu, 'EMLINE_GFLUX')

-It's best to select the extension and channel based on its *name*, *not* its extension or channel number.
-An example of how to do this using python is provided **below**.
+It's best to select the extension and channel based on its *name*, *not* its extension or channel number; see our :ref:`gettingstarted-maps-example`.
 The ordering of, e.g., the emission lines in the relevant extensions has changed between different DRs/MPLs and may change again.

 .. warning::